IWSLT/IWSLT.github.io/_pages/2024/shared-tasks/indic.md

 - Team Members with Details:

+- Brief abstract about the system (Mention details about all the models if a different model is used for different language pair):

 **Language specific** (must mention for each language pair)

 - Data condition: Constrained/Unconstrained

-- Brief abstract about the system:

 - End-to-End or Cascaded ST Model: